-Critical Hit (written as Critical-hit capability in Super Smash Bros.
-4) is a bonus effect in Super Smash Bros.
+Critical Hit (originally written as Critical-hit capability) is a bonus effect in Super Smash Bros.
 4 and a Spirit effect in Super Smash Bros.
 Ultimate.
 Though Critical Hit is banned in all Super Smash Bros.
 4 formats, it was significantly nerfed for its appearance in Super Smash Bros.
-Ultimate and is now considered non-viable.
+Ultimate and is no longer considered viable.

 In Super Smash Bros.
 4, Critical-hit capability was one of the most popular bonus effects in the game.
-It provided its user with a twenty percent chance of scoring a critical hit on any attack.
-Critical hits dealt three times more damage and knockback; as a result, smash attacks from heavyweights occasionally became one-hit KOs.
+It provided its user with a 20% chance of scoring a critical hit on any attack.
+Critical hits dealt three times more damage and knockback; as a result, smash attacks from heavyweights essentially had a 20% chance to become one-hit KOs.
 Matches quickly became a roll of the dice where the winner would be the one that got a critical hit first.
 Critical-hit capability was unanimously banned in 2016.

 However, Critical Hit was nerfed for its appearance in Super Smash Bros.
 Ultimate — perhaps as a result of its centralization in the previous title.
-Its activation rate has been lowered to a pitiful eight percent, and critical hits that do connect deal much less damage and knockback.
+Its activation rate has been lowered to a pitiful 8%, and critical hits that do connect only deal 1.2x damage rather than 3x.
 A second, stronger variant – Critical Hit ↑↑ – was introduced as well.
-Its activation rate is twelve percent instead of eight, but is functionally identical otherwise.
+Its activation rate is 12% instead of 8% but is functionally identical otherwise.

 If you would like to return to the amiibo Wiki, please follow this link.